noma4i/activesupport-current_attributes/README.md

 [![Build Status](https://travis-ci.com/coup-mobility/activesupport-current_attributes.svg?token=BjB77zxGgewb2s2spui7&branch=master)](https://travis-ci.com/coup-mobility/activesupport-current_attributes)

 Provides a thread-isolated attributes singleton for Rails applications pre v5.2.0.
-The singleton resets automatically before and after reach request.
+The singleton is reset automatically before and after reach request.
 This allows you to keep all the per-request attributes easily available to the whole system.

 _**Please note that**: This gem was extracted from this [commit](https://github.com/rails/rails/commit/24a864437e845febe91e3646ca008e8dc7f76b56), which lands in Rails v5.2.0._*